Malachov/predictit/README.md

 # predictit
 Library/framework for making predictions.
 Choose best of 20 models (ARIMA, regressions, LSTM...) from libraries like statsmodels, sci-kit, tensorflow and some own models.
-Library also automaticcaly preprocess data and chose optimal parameters of predictions.
+Library also automatically preprocess data and chose optimal parameters of predictions.

 ## Output
 Most common output is plotly interactive graph, deploying to database and list of results.